marqant-lab/marqant-pay-subscriptions-graphql/README.md

 And that's it!
 You should be able to use marqant-pay and marqant-pay-subscriptions through graphql.
 Try it out using a client like [Insomnia](https://insomnia.rest) or [Altair](https://altair.sirmuel.design/).

+## Development

+Fot development, we suggest that you include the graphql files from the vendor folder, because they will be symlinked into it when you are developing locally.